 - Water Bottle – Do not forget to bring water!
 Keep yours cold by taking a beautiful Hydro Flask water bottle. >Check out the insane options here

 - THERMOS Tumblers – I have been a fan of the THERMOS brand since I received a tumbler as a gift.
 The tumblers keep drinks hot for hours. >>Buy THERMOS insulated tumblers here

 - Camera – I have never gotten used to taking pictures exclusively with my phone.
 I prefer to use the Sony Alpha a6000.
 It is compact and takes gorgeous pictures. >Buy Sony Camera here

 - Tripod – A compact tripod to take your photos and videos to a different level. >>Check out this popular option here

 - Portable Power Bank – It is a pain to keep phones charged on trips (more if you are taking pictures, posting on social media, and navigating).
 Having a power bank is a lifesaver.
 The Anker portable charger can charge a phone 5 times. >Buy this incredible power bank here

 - Since Los Olivos is located in wine country, make sure to pack insulated wine tumblers, a corkscrew, a picnic set, and/or wine tote.

 Things to Do in Los Olivos

 Well, as I have mentioned, Los Olivos is very small.
-However, in this case, small is not a synonym of boring.
+However, in this case, small is not a synonym for boring.
 There is a lot to do in town.
 But, let me warn you.
-This is a wine tasting town.
+This is a wine-tasting town.
 The focus is going to be on that aspect.
 I have tried to provide as much detail as possible about other activities available to visitors.